SAXOPHONIST/VOCALIST, BANDLEADER, EDUCATOR

 John has been honored with distinguished recognition for his teaching and for outstanding student achievement in music.
 He has received awards and commendations from the Solvay School District Board of Education, Oneida Jazz Festival, Cultural Resources Council, American Bandmasters Association, Onondaga County Legislature, New York State Assembly, and the New York State Senate.
 In 2002 he received Honorable Mention for Teen Ink magazine’s Educator of the Year.
 In 2009 he was named the New York State Music Educator Honoree for School Band and Orchestra magazine’s “50 Directors Who Make a Difference” report.
 In 2010 he received the Syracuse Symphony Musicians’ Outstanding Music Educator Award in the instrumental band category for making a significant impact on music education in Central New York.
 On March 6, 2014 he was selected to receive the 2014 SAMMY (Syracuse Area Music Award) Hall Of Fame Music Educator of the Year Award.
 That same day John was the recipient of a State of New York Legislative Resolution by Senator John DeFrancisco and Assemblyman William Magnarelli for providing a significant impact on the arts and culture of New York State as a musician and music educator.
 Most recently on July 31st, 2022 John was blessed to be inducted into the 2022 Bishop Ludden High School Sports Hall of Fame.

 John received a Master of Music degree in saxophone performance from Northwestern University, where he studied saxophone with world renown saxophone professor Dr. Frederick Hemke and conducting with master band conductor John Paynter.
 He received a Bachelor of Music degree in music education with performance honors from Syracuse University where he studied saxophone with Norbert Buskey and Dr. Robert Fought.
 John attended Syracuse University on a full four year Division 1 football scholarship where he was a starting offensive tackle for legendary SU football coach Ben Schwartzwalder.
 He has pursued postgraduate work in jazz studies at the Eastman School of Music, where he studied jazz saxophone with acclaimed Professor Emeritus Dr. Ramon Ricker and jazz improvisation with internationally noted jazz educator Fred Sturm.
 John's continuing education activities have included workshops with Jamey Aebersold, David Baker, Jerry Coker, Edward Lisk and Larry Teal as well as private study with Deborah Coble, Rick Montalbano and Joe Riposo.
 Prior to his music career John was a semi-professional and professional actor playing lead and supporting roles in local Central New York theatre performances with The Pompeian Players, The St. Cecilia Players, Playhouse 30 and The Talent Company.
-Some of his more memorable roles were Harold Hill in Music Man, Conrad Birdie in Bye Bye Birdie, Jigger Craigin in Carousel and Danny Zuko in Grease.
+Some of his more memorable performances were in roles as Harold Hill in Music Man, Conrad Birdie in Bye Bye Birdie, Jigger Craigin in Carousel and Danny Zuko in Grease.

 John remains active as a bandleader, freelance saxophonist, private saxophone instructor, and adjudicator.
 He holds membership in several professional music organizations.
 John is forever grateful to his beloved mother Rosina Valerie (Iauco, Santoro) Spillett for all her love and support, to his musical father and first music employer Mario DeSantis, to former Solvay principal Bob O'Donnell, to all his former students and student teachers, to all his teachers, coaches and mentors especially Norm Buskey, Joe Riposo, Ed Lisk, Nick Colaneri, coach Dave Didio and to God for his many blessings.